Home Hotels Journeys Moto Journal About

 Overall

-Romania delivered what the series always does at its best: terrain you would not have found yourself, in a country you might not have explored by motorcycle, on routes that reward the decision to show up.
+Romania delivered what this series does at its best: terrain you would not have found yourself, in a country you might not have explored by motorcycle, on routes that reward the decision to show up.
 The Red Bull Romaniacs finish on Day 3 was the kind of detail that separates a well-organised rally from a great one.
+The pro rider access was a bonus nobody expected to be as good as it was.